LucasDelfino92/morrowindsharp/setup.md

 - Manually download the **MCP beta** update file.
 - Extract the contents of the file in your Morrowind **Root** folder (**C:\Games\Morrowind**), and overwrite when prompted.

-> This will update the **Morrowind Code Patch** to the latest beta version.
+> ℹ️ This will update the **Morrowind Code Patch** to the latest beta version.
 Despite being a beta, the patch is perfectly stable and no crashes have been reported from my end or other users of the guide.

 ## Setup